-- in a bathroom Item # 0051064 (Model # MD100TBE) - in a bedroom or bathroom Item # 0051118 (Model # MD200TBE) and Item # 0051186 (Model # MD300TBE) - in a recreational vehicle - where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater - in high traffic areas - in windy or drafty areas
+- in a bathroom or bathroom

+- in a recreational vehicle

+- where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater

+- in high traffic areas

+- in windy or drafty areas

-▲ CAUTION: This heater creates warm air currents.
+A CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
 Walls may become discolored if you install or operate your heater or use impurities, such as tobacco smoke, aromatic candles, cleaning fluids, oil, or kerosene lamps, etc., next to vinyl or cloth wall coverings.